wp-plugins/ezphp/readme.txt

 Requires at least: 3.2
 Tested up to: 3.6-alpha

 Evaluates PHP tags in Posts (of any kind, including Pages); and also in text widgets.
+A very lightweight plugin!

 == Description ==

 Evaluates PHP tags in Posts (of any kind, including Pages); and also in text widgets.
+A very lightweight plugin!

 This plugin is VERY simple, and there is only configurable option.
 You can define this PHP constant inside your `/wp-config.php` file (optional).